casvdrest/lb-demo/README.md

 # Verifying Type Soundness in Agda

-This repo contains the files for a lecture on verifying type soundness in Agda, given as part of the course "Language Based Software Security" at TU Delft.
+This repository contains the demo files for a lecture on verifying type soundness in Agda, given as part of the course "Language Based Software Security" at TU Delft.
+The goal is to formalize and verify type soundness of the *Assign* language introduced during the course.

 See the Agda docs (https://agda.readthedocs.io/en/v2.6.2.1/) for how to install and setup Agda.
 Alternatively you can use Agdapad (https://agdapad.quasicoherent.io/).